yaydede/toolbox/docs/20-TSEmbedding.md

 \end{aligned}
 $$

 Each model is estimated using the principle of ordinary least squares, given that series are stationary.
 Forecasts in VAR are calculated with recursive iterations.
 Therefore, the set of equations generates forecasts for each variable.
-To decide the number of lags in each equation, the BIC is used
+To decide the number of lags in each equation, the BIC is used.

-Let's have our COVID-19 data and include the mobility to forecasting
+Let's have our COVID-19 data and include the mobility to our forecasting model.

 ```r